Deploy from a Blueprint

 If you want to limit your repository’s visibility to only people that can access your chosen repository provider account/namespace, make sure to select the “Private repository” checkbox.

-Select a region for your Atlas app
+Select a region for your app

-The region you select will be used for all of your app’s environments (production/staging/etc.) and cannot be changed once your Atlas application has been deployed.
+The region you select will be used for all of your app’s environments (production/staging/etc.) and cannot be changed once your application has been deployed.

 Click Create App